 For all the awesome things Amazon brings us, Prime Shipping has created one huge problem for every business creating custom and on-demand products: the expectation of speed.

 It’s an unrealistic expectation.
 While you can get an item that’s been sitting in a warehouse packaged and shipped in very little time, custom products take longer.
-Books need to be printed, cut, bound, cured, and packaged securely before a carrier like FedEx even thinks about delivery.
+To get your book to your customer, we have to print the order.
+Then your book has to be processed and shipped, meaning the book is trimmed, bound, packaged, and picked up by the shipping carrier.
+That takes time.

 Your mantra for the coming weeks should be PLAN AHEAD.